arquitecturaaadcm/mapbakery.github.io/README.md

 >![Tolkien](images/FrodoSam.jpg)

+But these sketsches are still very personal and not always easy to read.
+If you want to share map sketches with a broader audience, including fast revisions based on the received feedback, we need a more clear and simple mapping method...

 ## The universal mapping language

 Maps are an efficient, straightforward way of communicating a wealth of information.
 They provide a rich experience, quickly answering questions relevant to the map user, for example: